 EA also revived the sorely missed ability to create and customize college draft classes, and being able to share and download them online.
 This capability allows gamers to recreate the hottest names in college-football, making for more realistic rookie drafts in franchise mode in between completed seasons.

-“Madden” has attempted to compete with the “2K” franchise’s ability to craft a meaningful narrative and story behind the my-player mode, with the “Longshot” story-mode EA implemented to the franchise in “Madden 18.”
+“Madden” has attempted to compete with the “2K” franchise’s ability to craft a robust narrative and story behind the my-player mode, with the “Longshot” story-mode EA implemented to the franchise in “Madden 18.”

 There is much more to explore in the my-player mode on “2K19,” but all of these capabilities can overweigh the server at times, causing more lagging than you will find on any game-mode in “Madden 19.”